MicrosoftDocs/learn/learn-pr/student-evangelism/create-git-project/includes/2-exercise-start-a-project.md

-It's time to get your website project off the ground.
+Now that you've spent time learning the essential git commands, lets move onto creating a project in git.

 In the exercises that follow, you'll start using Git by adding a simple HTML file to your working tree.
 Then, you'll make some changes in the directory and learn how to commit the changes.

 ## Create and add (stage) a file